HTTP API

 Binding (Registering) HTTP Paths

-Any process that you build can bind (register) any number of HTTP paths with http_server
+Any process that you build can bind (register) any number of HTTP paths with http-server

 .